nyan-matt/me/src/pages/blog/extending-figma-auto-layout-beyond-components-page-template-design.md

 </div>

 ##### Step 1
 In the first step, we'll split the parent frame into two zones - one for our *SideNav* and another *Main Content* for our remaining UI elements.
 It's important that the parent frame is set to a horizontal auto layout orientation, and height and width are set to fixed.
 This allows us to resize the parent frame and the child contents will adjust as configured.
-(Ususally child frames are set to fill container or fixed width depending on your layout needs)
+(Usually child frames are set to fill container or fixed width depending on your layout needs)

 <div class="columns is-centered has-margin-top-32">
   <div class="column is-12 has-text-centered">